-This electronic piece was used to open almost all NBC News programs in this era, such as Nightly News, Meet the Press, NBC News Digest and NBC White Paper, a documentary series.
-Even Today wasn’t exempted from this early attempt at corporate branding.
-But after a few weeks, they returned to their beloved Ray Ellis theme.
-The only program that was given its own music, was the newly established NBC News at Sunrise.
+This electronic theme was used to open nearly all NBC News programs of the era, including Nightly News, Meet the Press, NBC News Digest, and NBC White Paper, a documentary series.
+Even Today wasn’t exempt from this early attempt at corporate branding.
+However, after a few weeks, that show returned to its beloved Ray Ellis theme.
+The only program given its own unique music during this time was the newly launched NBC News at Sunrise.

 This was also the same exact theme used at the end of WNBC’s analog sign-off back in 2009.